jennascholl/Apollo11/README.md

 # Development Environment

-In order to develop this app, I used Visual Studio Code.
+Visual Studio was used to develop this application.

 The code is written in C++.